Microsoft/azure-docs.cs-cz/articles/data-factory/create-azure-ssis-integration-runtime.md

     }
 }

-# Add SetupScriptContainerSasUri parameter when you use custom setup
+# Add the SetupScriptContainerSasUri parameter when you use custom setup
 if(![string]::IsNullOrEmpty($SetupScriptContainerSasUri))
 {
     Set-AzDataFactoryV2IntegrationRuntime -ResourceGroupName $ResourceGroupName `